Cebu's 3rd congressional district

 Cebu's 3rd congressional district is one of the seven congressional districts of the Philippines in the province of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the city of Toledo and adjacent western municipalities of Aloguinsan, Asturias, Balamban, Barili, Pinamungajan and Tuburan since 1987.
-It is currently represented in the 20th Congress by Karen Garcia of the National Unity Party (NUP) and One Cebu (1-Cebu).
+It is currently represented in the 20th Congress by Karen Garcia of the National Unity Party (NUP) and One Cebu (1CEBU).

 Prior to its second dissolution in 1972, it consisted of the city of Talisay and the east-central municipalities of Carcar, Minglanilla, Naga, and San Fernando.